TahJam/UnBlockMe_Solver/README.md

-# Rush Hour
+# UnBlock Me Solver
-A python solver for the popular puzzle game Rush Hour The program is an implementation of the best-first search algorithm, also known as the A* algorithm.
+A python solver for the popular puzzle game Unblock Me on iOS The program is an implementation of the best-first search algorithm, also known as the A* algorithm.
 Using two different heuristics, the program attempts to solve a given Rush Hour puzzle.
 The user can specifiy which heuristic they want the program to use when solving a given Rush Hour puzzle.
 ## Two Heuristics